DIY Super Easy Ottoman Slipcover: From a THROW RUG!

 Now it’s magic time!

-Lift your slipcover off and turn right side out.
+For the last step (really non-step), lift your slipcover off and turn right side out.

 LOVE it!
 Except those brown legs — ugh!